 What about the “too-far the other way” prayer team?
 If we don’t have because we don’t ask (James 4:2), and those praying have no faith to ask for healing—how can we ever expect to be healed?
 While God may not will to heal everyone and right now, that doesn’t automatically mean that the reality of God’s will is a distant south of that.

 Thank God these two “too-far” positions are not our only two choices, because neither one is a good option.

 We would be far better off to find the position that aligns with Scripture—to find the faith that allows us to carry out our John 14:12 commission.
 And I think this the position that The Power to Heal can go a long way toward helping us find.

-I could not put the book down, as I read MacNutt’s account of a number of cases from his own healing ministry in which people with longstanding health issues were healing through repeated prayers over a period of time.
+I could not put the book down, as I read MacNutt’s account of a number of cases from his own healing ministry in which people with longstanding health issues were healed through repeated prayers over a period of time.